italia/eudi-wallet-it-docs/docs/en/onboarding-processes-artifacts.rst

 Within IT-Wallet the lifecycle of these certificates is kept separate from the lifecycle of the Trust Chain.
 A certificate has its own ``notBefore`` and ``notAfter`` and it is governed by the X.509 revocation, so the loss of the federation membership of an Entity is reflected by the revocation of its certificates, see :ref:`onboarding-system:Entity Suspension and Removal`, and not by the expiration of the Trust Chain.

-The Wallet-Relying Party Registration Certificate and the registration Trust Mark do not certify keys, so they are not issued through ACME but during the registration or the update of the Entity.
+The Wallet-Relying Party Registration Certificate and the registration Trust Mark do not certify keys, so they are not issued through ACME.
+The registration Trust Mark is issued during the registration of the Entity, while the Wallet-Relying Party Registration Certificate is requested by the Entity to its Provider after it has obtained its WRPAC, whose validity is one of the conditions of the issuance.

 .. plantuml:: plantuml/acme-oidfed-x509-issuance.puml
    :width: 99%